mr-corso/heroku-buildpack-wildfly/README.md

 The Heroku Exec feature modifies the `JAVA_TOOL_OPTIONS` environment variable that provides additional Java command-line options to the Java process.
 This is probably due to the Java diagnostic tools that the Exec feature provisions.
-The Exec feature adds the following command-line options to the environment variable.
+The Exec feature adds the following command-line options to the environment variable (shown from the log):

 ```diff
 Picked up JAVA_TOOL_OPTIONS: